accetto/ubuntu-vnc-xfce-g3/README.md

 The images are based on [Ubuntu 22.04 LTS and 20.04 LTS][docker-ubuntu] and include [Xfce][xfce] desktop, [TigerVNC][tigervnc] server and [noVNC][novnc] client.
 The popular web browsers [Chromium][chromium] and [Firefox][firefox] are also included.

+This [User guide][this-user-guide] describes the images and how to use them.

 The content of this GitHub project is intended for developers and image builders.

 Ordinary users can simply use the images available in the following repositories on Docker Hub: